kirilj/Symfony-Demo/README.md

 1. **deployment.yaml**

     Kind: Defines this as a Deployment resource for managing application pods.
-    Replicas: Ensures one pod of your Symfony app is always running.
+    Replicas: Ensures one pod of Symfony app is always running.
     RollingUpdate Strategy: Gracefully updates pods during changes with minimal downtime (max 25% unavailable, max 25% surge).
     Container spec:
-        image: Your Docker image containing the Symfony application.
+        image: Docker image containing the Symfony application.
-        command: Executes your entrypoint script for container startup.
+        command: Executes entrypoint script for container startup.
         volumeMounts: Connects the container to persistent storage and config files.

 Volumes